 A few different 9.0’s were made out of wishes from guys who wanted personalised layouts (the look/prints).
 Even if they looked quite different they all had the same inner-winner content (electronics) and sounded pretty much identical and lovely.

 In the very beginning FETTO 9.0 had small, screw mounted hard plastic knobs on potentiometers with a 4 mm shaft.
-Though this knob type tended to crack by time
+Though these kind of knobs tended to crack by time…

-… which were later changed to the ones still used today: High quality rubber knobs mounted on potentiometers with 6 mm split shaft, loved by probably everyone.
+… they were later changed to the ones still used today: High quality rubber knobs mounted on potentiometers with 6 mm split shaft, loved by probably everyone.
+Or more…

 Most of the 9.0’s had a “screen print” made on a laser printed film.
 This was later changed to real screen print with great help from our friends at LJ Screen, Sweden.